-As part of both my writing course and my critique service, I get to see the framework of a lot of stories in progress.
+As part of both my coaching service and my critique service, I get to see the framework of a lot of stories in progress.
 When it comes to conflict in general, and Black Moments in particular, there’s one thing I’ve noticed over and over.

 People pull their punches.

 They get to the Black Moment, and it’s really more of a Light Gray Moment.
 What happens is… unpleasant.
 Possibly even upsetting.